 Five general areas were identified or development:

-Phase 1 development is envisioned in the southernmost area of the CLIBP, which is nearest to I-5, and includes initial airport development.
-CLIBP development would occur on approximately 764 acres including:
+Phase 1 development is envisioned in the southernmost area of The Landing, which is nearest to I-5, and includes initial airport development.
+The Landing development would occur on approximately 764 acres including:

 Approximately 5,300 jobs could be realized during Phase 1.